 VII.
-PROCUREMENT WITH NON-FEDERAL FUNDING
+PROCUREMENT AND PURCHASING WITH NON-FEDERAL FUNDING

-A. PROCUREMENT THRESHOLDS AND METHODS OF PROCUREMENT

-All departments shall comply with the following policies regarding the purchase of commodities and services when the funding source is anything other than federal dollars, subject to other requirements per state grant agreements, or other agreements.
+A. PROCUREMENT AND PURCHASING THRESHOLDS AND METHODS OF PROCUREMENT All departments shall comply with the following policies regarding the purchase of commodities and services purchases when the funding source is anything other than federal dollars, subject to other requirements per state grant agreements, or other agreements.
 Contract requirements shall not be artificially divided to avoid bidding requirements.
 All departments of the County shall comply with Minn.
-Stat. § 471.345, and follow the County's Procurement Procedures.
+Stat. § 471.345 and 2 CFR 200.317 -200.326, and follow the County's Procurement Procedures.